zhenkewu/baker/README.md

 <div id='id-section5'/>

-## Comprison to Other Existing Solutions
+## Comparison to Other Existing Solutions

   - Acknowledges various levels of measurement errors and combines multiple sources of data for optimal disease diagnosis.